EziOzoani/MDRxAIAct/README.md

-# Welcome to your Lovable project
+# Welcome to the MRD x AI Act Medical Dashbaord

+!!!
+THIS WORK IN VERY MUCH IN PROGRESS & IN THE EARLY STAGES!!!